xolvio/inverter/README.md

 Template.anotherTemplate.events(Inverter.get('common.events'));
 ```

-The `register` method returns the object you registered so you can use it inline also like this:
+The `register` method returns the object you registered so you can use it inline like this:

 ```javascript
 Template.myTemplate.helpers(Inverter.register('common.helpers', {